pdohara/gitinit/contents/pages/getting-started.md

 	#	MichealF.jpg
 	no changes added to commit (use "git add" and/or "git commit -a")

-  See that git reminds you that you will need to add the new file.
+  See that git reminds you that you will need to add the files.
 So let's do that:

+	git add Directory.txt
 	git add MichealF.jpg

   Now `git status` shows that the files are both in the index.